diverta/kuroco-sdk/README.md

 The KurocoSDK includes the FirebaseSDK.
 You can use Firebase application instance as needed.
-Here is an example of using the Analyze feature in an our implementation:
+Here is an example of using thier analytics feature in an our implementation:

  ```typescript
  // main.ts